Infael/gogoVseProject/README.md

 ## Create db locally

-I'm doing something soooo wrong... it can't be that complicated
+I'm doing something soooo wrong... it can't be that complicated.

 - install postgres